icerpc/icerpc-csharp/examples/README.md

 ## [Interop](./Interop/)

-The interop example application shows how IceRPC inteoperates with ZeroC Ice using ice protocol and Slice 1 encoding.
+The Interop example application shows how IceRPC interoperates with ZeroC Ice using the ice protocol and Slice 1 encoding.

 ## [OpenTelemetry](./OpenTelemetry/)